-After the number of breweries in the U.S. peaked in the 19th and 20th Centuries to 4,171 in 1873, there was a tremendous amount of consolidation that began in the brewing industry.
+After the number of breweries in the U.S. peaked to 4,171 in 1873, there was a tremendous amount of consolidation that began in the brewing industry.
 Of course, during nearly 15 years of Prohibition beginning in 1919, nearly all breweries went out of business, except for a small number that tried to make near beer, malt extracts or soda - and some that operated illegally.
 Many industrial improvements were also made over this period, making brewery equipment and facilities obsolete.
 There were also changes in the families that had owned and operated the breweries.
 Some had sold off their brewing assets, making it difficult to reenter the business.
-Often the descendents of former brewers were often uninterested or without the experience to be involved in brewing, and in some situations, there were no direct descendents to cary on the business.
+Often the descendants of former brewers were often uninterested or without the experience to be involved in brewing, and in some situations, there were no direct descendants to carry on the business.
 In the case of Cincinnati, the three largest breweries before Prohibition, including Moerlein, did not reopen after Prohibition.
 However, improvements in transportation, refrigeration, packaging/canning, marketing, etc., increased the capital to enter the brewing business.
 It caused the smaller brewers to be acquired by larger brewers, or simply being forced out of business, and the large brewers became larger.

 The trend of consolidation was evident before Prohibition, but occurred more rapidly after Prohibition.
 In 1934, there were 756 brewers in the U.S.; considerably less than before Prohibition.
 In 1950 there were just 430 breweries.
-In 1960 there were only 225 breweries owned by 178 companies and in 1965 there there were only 198 breweries owned by 136 firms.
+In 1960 there were only 225 breweries owned by 178 companies and in 1965 there were only 198 breweries owned by 136 firms.
 However, by 1972 the number of breweries dropped by more than one half, to only 78.
 Still, there were some entities that thought they could be part of the consolidation trend and be successful, especially in the 1950's and 1960's, if they were at least moderately large in size.